is a writer, reporter and editor

 b.
 1986, HK.

 I am a reporter, writer, and editor based in Brooklyn, New York.
-Currently, I work as a staff reporter at Nieman Lab, a publication at Harvard’s Nieman Foundation for Journalism.
-I cover the rise of AI and its impact on journalism and the media industry.
+I currently work as a staff reporter at Nieman Lab, a publication of Harvard’s Nieman Foundation for Journalism, where I cover artificial intelligence and its impacts on journalism.
+My reporting spans topics including labor, deepfakes, copyright law, and emerging business models.

 In 2019, I became the first editorial employee at Rest of World, an international nonprofit publication covering the impact of technology in non-Western countries.
-I was part of a small team that launched the publication in the spring of 2020.
-As a staff reporter at Rest of World, I worked alongside our growing global newsroom to cover social media companies, often with insights on platform accountability, disinformation, the creator economy, and internet culture.
-In my last year, I covered generative AI, data work, and the rise of large language models.
+After launching the publication the following spring, I worked as a staff reporter covering global social media companies with a focus on platform accountability, digital rights, disinformation, and the creator economy.
+In my final year there, I reported extensively on generative AI and the rise of large language models.

-My reporting has been cited by publications including The New York Times, The Guardian, Reuters, WIRED, and VICE News, as well as aggregated by Business Insider, TechCrunch, Newsweek, and Fortune.
-I regularly speak about my reporting on AI, including recent media appearances on PBS NewsHour and NPR’s The World, and panel appearances at RightsCon Taipei and at UNC’s Hussman School of Journalism.
-My feature “Vigilantes for Views“ won a South Asian Journalists Association Award and was selected as a Longreads “Best of 2023.”
-I hold a bachelor’s degree from Brown University, where I studied in the honors nonfiction writing program.
+My writing has also appeared in The Nation and Popular Mechanics, and my reporting has been cited by The New York Times, The Guardian, WIRED, Business Insider, and VICE News.
+I regularly speak about AI, including recent appearances on PBS NewsHour and NPR’s The World, and panel discussions at RightsCon Taipei, the Chanel Media Talks, and UNC’s Hussman School of Journalism.
+My feature “Vigilantes for Views“ won a South Asian Journalists Association Award and was selected as one of Longreads “Best of 2023.”

 You can reach me at andrew_deck@harvard.edu.